 Broccoli Salad Recipe

 - BLT Pasta Salad — Bacon, cherry tomatoes, lettuce, and a creamy ranch-style dressing on rotini.

-This broccoli salad recipe has been in rotation at our house for years and it has shown up at more potlucks than I can count.
-It is one of those dishes that people always ask for the recipe on — and once you know how simple it actually is, you will wonder why you ever bought the deli version.
+We have had this broccoli salad recipe for years and it has probably been at more potlucks than I can count.
+People always ask for the recipe and when you find out how simple it is, I bet you will wonder why you ever bought the deli version!
+Make it the day before, take it wherever you are going, and watch it disappear!

+Broccoli Salad Recipe